 The number on a scale is not reflective of your gains in confidence.

 When you look and feel your best you’ll be able to walk out into the world full of confidence.
 The number on a scale can’t measure the pride you feel for the work you’ve put in.
 There is no better feeling than meeting a goal; like finally getting that pull-up, or hitting your macros dead-on.
-Your scale won’t tell you a thing about being able to rock that swimsuit or fit into some skinny jeans like never before.
+Your scale won’t tell you a thing about being able to fit into some jeans like never before.
 Confidence is a huge factor that a scale can’t touch.

 SO WHAT SHOULD YOU FOCUS ON, IF NOT THE SCALE?